 ls -al AppleIntel*

-The last command should give no output, confirming that the files have been moved into the backup-xxxxxx folder created earlier.
+The last command should output “no such file or directory”, confirming that the files have been moved into the backup-xxxxxx folder created earlier.

 - Apple menu, restart, while holding Command-S